moritzgvt/versioned-wordpress-starter/README.md

 `html/worpdress/wp-content/themes/my-theme`

+### 3. Trigger the deployment

-3. Go to your Github repository and trigger the deployment in the `Actions` tab.
+Go to your Github repository and trigger the deployment in the `Actions` tab.

+### 4. Active the theme

-4. If the deployment was successful log in to your Wordpress instance and activate the theme.
+After the first successful workflow run you can log into your Wordpress instance and activate the theme.
+If links are not working go to `Settings > Permalinks` and save your desired settings.

 > **Note**:
-> If links are not working go to `Settings > Permalinks` and save your desired settings.
+> If you're having regular changes it might make sense to have some kind of staging where the deployment goes.
+And a hoster-side plublishing process.